terramate-io/terramate-docs/cli/code-generation/index.md

 terramate generate
 ```

-The command above generates files for all configurations found within the current directory and its subdirectories.
-To generate files only for configurations in specific subdirectories, use the `-C` (or `--chdir`) flag followed by the desired directory path.
-Alternatively, you can navigate to the subdirectory using `cd` and run the command there.
+The above command generates files for all configurations within the current directory and its subdirectories.
+To generate files targeting configurations in a specific subdirectory, use the `-C` (or `--chdir`) flag followed by the desired directory path.
+Alternatively, navigate to the subdirectory using `cd` and run the command there.

 ## Hierarchical Code Generation